kimhunter/xcselect/README.md

     Selection:

 Use -a to switch to the next xcode

+    xcselect -a

+use show -s to print info about the current xcode

+    xcselect -s